-The panel with internationally renowned experts in education and global governance discusses the impact of global monitoring on national reform priorities in education.
-The event represents the launch of the new NORRAG Special Issue 03 (NSI 03) on the topic.
-The authors of NSI 03 examine how global monitoring knowledge is mobilized, produced, disseminated and used.
-The analyses are meant to bridge the gap between theory and practice as well as advocacy and policy in education.
+A panel discussion was held online on 16 March 2020 with internationally renowned experts in education and global governance to discuss the impact of global monitoring on national reform priorities in education.
+The event launched the new NORRAG Special Issue 03 (NSI 03) on the topic.
+In NSI 03, the authors examine how global monitoring knowledge is mobilized, produced, disseminated and used.
+Their analyses are intended to bridge the gap between theory and practice, as well as advocacy and policy in education.

 Download the flyer

 Émeline Brylinski, NORRAG Research Associate and Editor of NORRAG Special Issue

 |The impact of global reports on education policy: Are they really aiming to improve education across the world?

 Dr. Marisol Vazquez, affiliated Professor at the Interdisciplinary Program on Education Policy and Practices, Centro de Investigación y Docencia Económicas (CIDE), Mexico

 Prof. Blanca Heredia, Director, Interdisciplinary Program on Education Policy and Practices, Centro de Investigación y Docencia Económicas (CIDE), Mexico

 |Governance at a Distance by Means of Data Circulation